 I don’t know if that’s the reason I didn’t really like Secret Passages at first.
 I didn’t warm to Olli and found both him, his life and the whole plot very weird and a bit ridiculous.
 Despite that there was something alluring about it that made me want to keep reading, if only to get to the end to find out what all the mystery was about.
 And what an ending that turned out to be!

-This turned out to be such a strange, different and also slightly heart breaking love story, a story about a lost childhood, memories and all the ways we can hurt and abandon each other as we go through life, either because we mean to or because they get tangled up in our lives along the way.
-It had a dream-like quality that made everything in the story seem unreal, like the experience you sometimes get when you are dreaming of something that is constantly just out of your reach even when you try to move towards it.
+This turned out to be such a strange, different and also slightly heart breaking love story, a story about a lost childhood, memories and all the ways we can hurt and abandon each other as we go through life.
+It had a dream-like quality that made everything in the story seem unreal, like the experience you sometimes get when you are dreaming of something that is constantly just out of your reach even as you try to move towards it.

 One of Us Is Sleeping – Josefine Klougart